allthingslinux/tux/.github/SECURITY.md

 ## Reporting a Vulnerability

-If you find a Vulnerability please report it to `tux@allthingslinux.com` and someone will get back ASAP.
+If you find a Vulnerability please report it to `security@allthingslinux.org` and someone will get back ASAP.

-**Please note that Outlook does not like our email server so emails will not work with it.**